bbookman/bbookman.github.io/_templates/2018-MM-DD-TITLE.md

 Don’t use an abbreviation unless the abbreviation is more widely understood than what it stands for

 # Sentences
-Err on the side of breaking long sentences and paragraphs down into shorter ones
+Err on the side of breaking long sentences and paragraphs down into shorter ones.
+Use SEO keywords throughout your prose

 # Stats to Shoot For
 * Average Reading time of 8 minutes